ShaunaTominey.jpg

 Differentiated instruction for all students with enhanced support for educators.

-Over the past year, many students have struggled to engage in learning, to “keep up” with standardized learning goals, or to be sufficiently challenged.
-Supporting all students will require a multi-pronged approach to meaningfully understand and assess student needs and progress with attention to equity and family voice.
-Our educator workforce will need our trust and enhanced support to do what they do well during this uncertain time.
+Students’ learning needs are varied and diverse.
+Supporting all students requires a multi-pronged approach to meaningfully understand and assess student needs and progress with attention to equity and family voice.
+Corvallis schools are supported by a dedicated and caring workforce of educators who need our trust and enhanced support to do what they do well.

 Support for social-emotional learning and positive mental health.As families, we have seen how critical student well-being is for motivation and engagement in learning.
 Helping students effectively transition back to social and academic environment…